MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/server-health-and-performance/Get-ThrottlingPolicy.md

 ## DESCRIPTION
 The Get-ThrottlingPolicy cmdlet returns the client throttling settings for one or more throttling policies.
 If you use the Identity parameter, the cmdlet returns the settings for the identified throttling policy.
 If you don't use the Identity parameter, the cmdlet returns the settings for all throttling policies.

-For more information about how to control the resources consumed by individual users, see User workload management in Exchange 2016.
+For more information about how to control the resources consumed by individual users, see User workload management (https://technet.microsoft.com/library/jj150503.aspx).

 You need to be assigned permissions before you can run this cmdlet.
 Although this topic lists all parameters for the cmdlet, you may not have access to some parameters if they're not included in the permissions assigned to you.
 To find the permissions required to run any cmdlet or parameter in your organization, see Find the permissions required to run any Exchange cmdlet (https://technet.microsoft.com/library/mt432940.aspx).